 Academic and Head’s Scholarships are awarded entirely at the Head’s discretion to outstanding candidates who have excelled during the admissions process.
-Pre-test candidates with a Year 9 place offer will be invited to sit the 13+ Entrance Exams in Autumn 2022.

-Step 6 – Art, Drama, Music and Sport Scholarships
+Step 6: Art, Drama, Music and Sport Scholarships

 Art, Drama, Music and Sport Scholarships

-Step 7 – Settling into Oxford High School
+Step 7: Settling into Oxford High School

 We believe it is crucial to ensure pupils settle quickly and happily into their new surroundings.
 We aim to send out all relevant information to new parents well in advance and, once your place has been confirmed as accepted, we will invite you to come along to events or concerts in school so you can meet your future classmates or fellow parents.
 Buddy systems and ‘New Pupils’ Day’ events are all part of the warm welcome you will enjoy when you join Oxford High School!